Unique Sculptures Beside the Murray River in Albury Celebrate Local Aboriginal Art and Culture

 Yindyamarra is a word from the Wiradjuri language, meaning respect, be gentle, be polite, and do slowly.

-This post is written from experience as I have walked the Yindyamarra Sculpture Walk three times.
-Refer to the end of this post to know the lessons I have learned from walking the Yindyamarra Sculpture Walk three times.
+I have walked the Yindyamarra Sculpture Walk several times.
+Refer to the end of this post to know the lessons I have learned from walking the Yindyamarra Sculpture Walk.

 Artist: Tamara Murray.
-Tamara is a Barkandji on her mother’s side and Yorta Yorta on her Dad’s side.
+Tamara is a proud member of the Barkandtji tribe on her mother’s side and Yorta Yorta and Dhudaroah tribes on her father’s side.

-For Tamara, the Reconciliation Shield represents bringing everyone together – to work together, walk together and live together; to make everything better, especially for the next generation.
+For Tamara, the Reconciliation Shield represents bringing everyone together – working together, walking together, and living together; to make everything better, especially for the next generation.
 ‘The figure depicted is holding his hands in a position of submission.
 Enough is enough – we all need to walk together on this journey of reconciliation.’

 Artists: James Fallon High School.
 The standing goanna by Liam Campbell (Wiradjuri), the turtle by Sara Jackson Edwards (Wamba Wamba), the snake by Raymond Jackson Edwards (Wamba Wamba), and the climbing goanna by Jaidyon Hampton (Malyangaba).

-Under the mentorship from the Aboriginal Men’s Shed and the local community, the students sculpted these creatures.
-In doing so, the students created a space where stories can be told, and local animal life can be celebrated.
+The students sculpted these creatures under the mentorship of the Aboriginal Men’s Shed and the local community.
+The students created a space where stories could be told and local animal life could be celebrated.

 Vertical Message Sticks